zenrocklabs/zenrock-docs/docs/docs/zenBTC/zenbtc-technical.md

 1. zrChain tracks all BTC deposits, redemptions, and zenBTC minting/burning events
 2. The system maintains separate supply pools for BTC and zenBTC
 3. Yield deposits add BTC to the custodied supply without increasing zenBTC supply
-4. The exchange rate is calculated as: custodied BTC / created zenBTC
+4. The exchange rate is calculated as: `CustodiedBTC / (MintedZenBTC + PendingZenBTC)`

+This formula accounts for both minted tokens in circulation and pending mints that have been verified but not yet executed on Solana.

 This mechanism allows users to withdraw more BTC than they originally deposited, as protocol fee revenue (converted to BTC) is deposited into the custodied supply without increasing zenBTC supply.